HIGHLIGHTS-Tennis-Australian Open day five

 Play began on an overcast morning at Melbourne Park with the temperature a cool 18 degrees Celsius.

 The Victoria government reported five new locally-transmitted cases of COVID-19, taking the number of active cases in the state to 19.
-(Reporting by Nick Mulvenney and Hardik Vyas; Editing by Richard Pullin)
+(Reporting by Nick Mulvenney and Hardik Vyas; Editing by Richard Pullin & Shri Navaratnam)